kunal768/marketplace/README.md

 Link to your team's Project Journal (on GitHub)

 Link to your team's Google Sheet or Project Board - showing Product Backlog and Sprint Backlog for each Sprint

+Steps to get the listing-service build running
+1. Find the two .env.example files inside the main project folder and also inside the listing-service folder.
+Create a .env matching those variables.
+2. In a terminal at the main project directory.
+Run in the terminal: make up
+3. If everything went well then you can import the postman.json in listin-service to see how to interact with it.
+Do note that the baseurl uses localhost:8081 and you need to define the port yourself in the global .env